EricRohlfs/FortifyCompare/README.rst

 On Linux:

-If you are using linux, I'm sure you already know a better way of doing this.
+If you are using linux, I'm confident you already know a better way of doing this.